The Delta GREENS (Growing a Resilient, Enriching, Equitable, Nourishing food System) Food is Medicine Project

 Aim One

-To design a novel intervention that bolsters the local food economy and delivers Food is Medicine programming to a minority population within communities with persistent disadvantage.
+Design an intervention that strengthens the local food economy and delivers Food is Medicine programming in a rural community with high rates of poverty and chronic disease.

 Aim Two

-To test whether the novel intervention reduces health disparities by improving outcomes related to obesity and diabetes among a rural minority population.
+Test whether the intervention improves obesity and diabetes outcomes in a rural, low-income population.
 Outcome measures are (*primary):

-2. Biological: Decrease obesity (BMI)*, diabetes risk (HbA1c)*, and systolic blood pressure
+2. Biological: reduce obesity (BMI), diabetes risk (HbA1c)*, and systolic blood pressure

-2. Sociocultural environment: Institute access to produce and decrease food insecurity
+2. Sociocultural environment: expand access to produce and reduce food insecurity

 Aim Three